JJ/github-pr-contains-action/README.md

 It uses the GitHub API, so you'll need to provide a token.
 Don't worry, that's built-in.

-# Using this action
+## Using this action

-You would need to put this in a file in the `.github/workflows` directory
+You would need to put this in a YAML file in the `.github/workflows` directory

 ```yaml
 name: "Check PR for word"